Charles Ellet Jr.: United States Ram Fleet

-Ellet purchased the nine fastest river steamboats available on the Ohio River and converted them to rams.
-Ellet assigned family members as captains of the other rams, including his brother Alfred W. Ellet, his son Charles Rivers Ellet and his nephew John A. Ellet.
+Ellet purchased the nine of the fastest river steamboats available on the Ohio River and converted them to rams.
+He assigned family members as captains of the other rams, including his brother Alfred W. Ellet, his son Charles Rivers Ellet and his nephew John A. Ellet.

-On May 25, Ellet and the ram fleet joined the Mississippi River Squadron, led by Charles H. Davis, on the Mississippi River north of Fort Pillow.
-Davis had little faith in the effectiveness of the rams but allowed the fleet to accompany his gunboats down the river to Memphis.
+On May 25, 1862, Ellet and the ram fleet joined the Mississippi River Squadron, led by Charles H. Davis, on the Mississippi River north of Fort Pillow, Tennessee.
+Davis had little faith in the effectiveness of the rams, but allowed the fleet to accompany his gunboats down the river to Memphis.

-On June 6, Colonel Ellet led the rams in the Battle of Memphis as captain of USS Queen of the West with his brother Alfred W. in command of the USS Monarch.
+On June 6, Ellet led the rams in the First Battle of Memphis as captain of USS Queen of the West with his brother Alfred W. in command of the USS Monarch.
 The Ellets had not coordinated a plan of attack with Davis and when the flotilla approached Confederate forces, the two rams steamed ahead of Davis' gunboats.
 The Queen of the West rammed and sank the Confederate flagship CSS Colonel Lovell.
 After the collision, the Queen of the West came under attack from the CSS Sumter and the CSS Beauregard.
 The attack sheared off one of the paddle wheels from the Queen of the West and forced her to ground on the riverbank.
 The Monarch rammed and disabled the CSS General Price and forced her to ground on the riverbank also.
 Ellet sent a boarding party and captured the General Price.
 Ellet was wounded in the knee by a Confederate sharpshooter during the battle.
 His wound was the only serious casualty received on the Union side during the battle.